This post contains affiliate links.

 Don’t forget the stalks!

-Broccoli stalks are often thrown out, but they’re just as healthy, delicious, and edible as the florets.
-To make use of the stalks, simply trim or peel off the tough outer layer with a paring knife or vegetable peeler and slice them into thin rounds or strips.
+Broccoli stalks are often discarded, but they’re just as healthy, delicious, and edible as the florets.
+To use the stalks, simply trim or peel off the tough outer layer with a paring knife or vegetable peeler and slice them into thin rounds or strips.

-You can then cook the stalks using any of the above methods, but they may require a little longer to cook than the florets.
-You can even try making something a little more adventurous, like broccoli rice, broccoli pizza crust, or broccoli fries!
+You can then cook the stalks using the above methods, but they may require a little longer than the florets.
+You can even try making something more adventurous, like broccoli rice, pizza crust, or broccoli fries!

 Broccoli stalks.